macmillankimutai/NewsMac/README.md

  of the time and also the sources it came from.
  The user can save the news they want to read later and also they can access the page where they can view their saved articles.
+ The user can login, log out and sign up in the news application.
 ## Installation
 * Clone my repository
 * Open the cloned repository using android studio.